-91 Examples include: Tangible or intangible assets, contingent consideration liabilities, equity instruments, settlement of a pre-existing relationship with the acquire (refer PBE IPSAS 40.120(f)).
-It should be noted that the existence of several of the above items will trigger additional disclosures, including (but not limited to): contingent consideration (PBE IPSAS 40.120(g) and .124(b)), transactions recognised separately from the acquisition (PBE IPSAS 40.120(l) and (m)).
+Examples include: Tangible or intangible assets, contingent consideration liabilities, equity instruments, settlement of a pre-existing relationship with the acquire (refer PBE IPSAS 40.120 (f)).
+It should be noted that the existence of several of the above items will trigger additional disclosures, including (but not limited to): contingent consideration (PBE IPSAS 40.120(g) and 124(b)), settlement of pre-existing relationships ((PBE IPSAS 40.120(m)).